wanderingmoose/Arduino-VFD-Display-GPS/README.md

 This is not a complete how to, but more a reminder for me on how I achieved the project.
 Hope some of the informaiton here is usefull to you.

-Keep Tinkering.
+* Keep Tinkering.

-Hardware used:
+* Hardware used:
-Arduino Nano,
+* Arduino Nano
-Simple GPS from Aliexpress,
+* Simple GPS from Aliexpress
-Noritake GU7003 112 x 16 VFD display.
+* Noritake GU7003 112 x 16 VFD display

 # Noritake Display Info can be found
 # https://www.noritake-elec.com/support/design-resources/support-guide/arduino-code-library-quick-start-guide